 Setting custom join types

-By default, all join relationships generated in Interactive Mode are explicit inner joins.
+By default, all join relationships generated in Visual Mode are explicit inner joins.
 However, it’s possible to set a custom join type per foreign key.

 To customize the join type between two tables, first find the column in your schema and click it to open its settings.
 Adjust the join type in the dropdown below the Foreign Key setting.
 Click Save when finished.

-Now whenever the foreign key is used in Interactive Mode, Chartio will use the join type you’ve selected.
+Now whenever the foreign key is used in Visual Mode, Chartio will use the join type you’ve selected.